106598045/posd_project/README.md

 #### Marks

-Each test is 6 points(2 for your test, 4 for we prepared), total is 90 points.
+Each test is 6 points(2 for your test, 4 for we prepared), total is 90 points

 #### Deadline